Why Are Buyers Experiencing Risk Aversion?

 - Is your current solution solving your problem in the most effective way?

-Walking the customer through this thought process challenges their original thinking and, if done correctly, brings your company to top-of-mind and turns a maybe into an absolutely.
+Walking the customer through this thought process challenges their original thinking and, if done correctly, brings your company to top-of-mind, disrupts previous customer loyalty, and turns a ‘maybe’ into a ‘definitely’.

 Where Did Challenger Messaging Come From?